 Parental leave applies to each child and not to an individual’s job.
 If an employee has used 8 weeks of parental leave with one organisation, they will have 10 weeks left to use with subsequent organisations.

-If an employee has multiple children, they are entitled to 18 weeks per child
+If an employee has multiple children, they are entitled to 18 weeks per child.

 The leave should usually be taken in blocks of a week, or multiples of a week, however:

-If the child has a disability and receives Disability Living Allowance (DLA) or Personal Independence Payment (PIP), parents are allowed to take this leave as individual days
+If the child has a disability and receives Disability Living Allowance (DLA) or Personal Independence Payment (PIP), parents are allowed to take this leave as individual days.

-Managers can give consideration to allowing this flexibility to all employees who request time off under this policy
+Managers can give consideration to allowing this flexibility to all employees who request time off under this policy.

 A maximum of 4 weeks of leave can be used each year for each child.